Speiger/Primitive-Collections/README.md

 [Here](features.md) you find a set of features added to Primitive Collections.
 These are designed to improve performance or to provide Quality of Life.

+[Here](EXTRAS.md) you also find features that can be used when you compile the library for yourself.
+These features are not used by default to have a wider range of compat, or require self compilation.
+Such as pruning classes that are not needed in your code.

 ## Main Features:
 - ArrayLists / LinkedLists / CopyOnWriteLists
 - HashSets/Maps (Linked & HashControl)